Grants and Sponsored Programs: Institutional & USG Data

 Compelling proposals often include data and statistics to support the need for the project and/or bolster the case for the proposed activities or research.

 Full online access to Science and Engineering Indicators 2018 is now available.
 This provides a broad base of quantitative information on the U.S. and international science and engineering enterprise.
-Supporting appendix tables are available in spreadsheet format.
 Accompanying SEI 2018 are the interactive Science and Engineering Indicators Digest and the redesigned State Data Tool, which provides a wealth of information on science and technology infrastructure by state and allows in-depth exploration of these data.

-The Editorial Projects in Education (EPE) Research Center is a division of Editorial Projects in Education, the non-profit organization that publishes Education Week.
-The Center conducts annual policy surveys, collects data, and performs analyses that appear in various education publications.
-For example, data from EPE was used in a recent Education Week article titled "State Performance and Policymaking: Weighing In, Measuring Up" and the included table, "Chance for Success."
+The Editorial Projects in Education (EPE) Research Center conducts annual policy surveys, collects data, and performs analyses that appear in various education publications.

 The U.S. Education Dashboard provides convenient access to key national and state education data, noting the progress being made at all levels of the education system and encouraging communities to participate in an informed conversation about their schools.